jdlien/Kaleidoscope-LEDEffect-FunctionalColor/README.md

 This plugin automatically colors groups of keys per the user's preference based on the current function of the key on the active layer.

-Version 2.0 allows almost every key to be individually set to a desired color.
+This version allows almost every key to be individually set to a desired color.
 To allow for this, FunctionalColor uses a 16 color palette with a rainbow of vivid colors, and each color can be set to any of 16 brightness levels, from 0 (off or black) to 15 (full brightness).

 0  - WHITE